antonijn/bohc-intermediate/bohc/parsing.md

 	General:
 	- Why doesn't GenericType inherit Type (and GenericFunction inherit Function)?
-		- Because generic types and function, by their very definition, are incomplete, they are only abstract ideas.
+		- Because generic types and functions, by their very definition, are incomplete, they are only abstract ideas.
 They need type parameters to become concrete types and functions. (unless you compile them using type erasure, but if you're even taking type erasure into consideration, I doubt you should be contributing to